Join us on the field

 How we work

-I AM YOU was built on the hard work and determination of a collection of more than 200 volunteers over time.
+I AM YOU was built on the hard work and determination of a collection of more than 500 volunteers over time.
 We utilize the vast skills, knowledge and ideas of our volunteers to continuously improve our work.
-Our volunteers are appointed to one of our programs: Education (Adults or Pre-School), Lifelines, Communications or Welcome Project according to their skills and experience.
+Our volunteers are appointed to one of our programs: Education, Fundraising or Communications according to their skills and experience.
 Upon completion of an induction and orientation, volunteers will be trained and led by their relevant Program Officer.
 There is often crossover between all programs and we work together as one team, meaning that the work of our volunteers is varied, interesting and highly valuable.

 Qualities & skills